ocaml/dune/doc/dune-files.rst

 formatting
 ----------

-Starting in dune 2.0, :ref:`formatting-main` is automatically enabled.
+Starting in Dune 2.0, :ref:`formatting-main` is automatically enabled.
 This can be controlled by using

 .. code:: scheme